TumiLabsJN/rumiaifinal/LocalTestv2.md

 # LocalTestv2 - Temporal Windows Local Video Testing Framework

+## IMPORTANT
+Do NOT make any change to production code unless explicitly instructed to.
+This test flow should not modify the main script python3 scripts/rumiai_runner.py
+Last test flow we created completely nuked production code and caused us to lose 8 hours of work.

 ## Executive Summary

 A purpose-built testing framework for validating the new temporal windows architecture against human interpretations of local video files.
 This framework enables rapid iteration and quality assurance of ML analysis by comparing machine output with human annotations.